adilad/portfolio/src/data/about.md

 # Travel / Geography

 - I am from originally from Mumbai, India.
 Moved to the states and since then I have lived in Santa Clara, San Jose, College Park.
-- I have a [Youtube channel](https://www.youtube.com/@AdityaLad7/featured) where I post my travel videos just for fun.
+- I have a just for fun travel [Youtube channel](https://www.youtube.com/@AdityaLad7/featured).
+- Here is my [Personal blog](https://www.notion.so/thunderous-titan/Ephemeral-Encounters-Indelible-Marks-cbda1448cda64737a6d5edfb52195c7e) where I post stories about people and experiences in my life.

 # I dream of

 - Always finding inspiration.
 - Doing better.
 - Hoping for the best.
+- Staying organized.
 - You not checking the commit history for earlier drafts of this file.

 # People I admire